MostafaSaghafi/MostafaSaghafi.github.io/README.md

 - Active reviewer of Journal of Applied Remote Sensing (SPEI.) (_2022-2024_)

-- Attend and participate in Applications/ Limitations of AI and Machine Learning Water Research Foundation webinar (_May 2021_)
+- Attend and participate in "Applications/ Limitations of AI and Machine Learning Water Research Foundation webinar" (_May 2021_)

-- Presenting the article orally in 12 National Civil Conferences. (_2021_)
+- Presenting the article orally in 12th National Civil Conferences. (_2021_)

 - Supervised Learning with Python Certificate (Data Camp Course)  (_2024_)

+- Attend and participate in "Innovative concepts and methods for geoscience, remote sensing and beyond webinar" (_2024_)

 ### _Honors_